August Willich: Civil War

 Rewarded by a promotion to brigadier general of volunteers in July 1862, Willich fought at the Battle of Perryville under Maj.
 Gen. Don Carlos Buell in Kentucky.
 He commanded the 1st Brigade, 2nd Division, XIV Corps in December at the Battle of Stones River.
 He was captured by the Confederates when his horse was shot out from under him.
 He was sent to Libby Prison for four months, but was paroled and exchanged in May 1863.
 Returning to the federal army later that year, he was assigned to command of the 1st Brigade, 2nd Division, XX Corps and served with distinction during the Tullahoma Campaign, where his brigade played a key role in holding Liberty Gap.
 He led a division at the Battle of Chickamauga and saw additional action during the Chattanooga Campaign.

 During the Siege of Chattanooga, the 32nd played a conspicuous part, as Willich's Brigade captured Orchard Knob.
 Despite only having orders to clear the base of the ridge, Willich ordered the assault up Missionary Ridge that routed the Confederate forces, breaking the siege and clearing the way for the invasion of Georgia.
 The 32nd Indiana and the 6th Ohio were the first to reach the top.
-The 32nd participated in the Atlanta Campaign with General William Tecumseh Sherman.
-Before the fall of Atlanta, the 32nd was pulled back and sent via Nashville, Tennessee to Indianapolis.
+The 32nd participated in the Atlanta campaign with General William Tecumseh Sherman.
+Before the fall of Atlanta, the 32nd was pulled back and sent via Nashville, Tennessee, to Indianapolis.
 En route, the 32nd was assigned to counter Confederate guerrilla forces in Kentucky.
-After three days fighting, the 32nd returned to Indianapolis.
-Willich, who had been wounded at Resaca, Georgia, was promoted to brevet major general and put in command of Cincinnati.
+After three days' fighting, the 32nd returned to Indianapolis.
+In 1864, Willich led his brigade through Tennessee and Georgia during the Atlanta campaign.
+He suffered a severe wound in the Battle of Resaca that forced him to leave the field.
+For the rest of the war, he served in various administrative roles, commanding Union posts in Cincinnati, Covington, Kentucky, and Newport, Kentucky.
+He received a brevet promotion to major general of US Volunteers on October 21, 1865, then resigned from the army to return to civilian life.

 Due to the anti-German sentiment in the nation, and the army in particular, veterans of the 32nd did not re-enlist.
 Nor did most other all-German regiments.
 It rankled the German-American soldier that General Joseph Hooker had blamed German troops of the 11th Corps for his defeat at Chancellorsville.
 The New York Times labeled the 11th Corps "Dutch cowards."
 Actually, of the corps's 12,000 men, 7,000 were American.
 Of the remaining 5,000, only one-third were German, these having been the units offering the stiffest resistance to the Confederate attack made by Stonewall Jackson.